fuel-lhartwell/behat-pdf/README.md

 # behat-pdf
-Text pdf text content using behat
+Code sample used to illustrate how to test pdf content using behat